Seed sprouts

 All seed sprout producers must:

-- have an approved food safety arrangement
+- Have an approved food safety arrangement.

-- comply with Food Standards Code – Standard 4.2.6.
+- Comply with the Food Standards Code – Standard 4.2.6.

 Apply for accreditation